Run Docker commands

 version: edge

-CircleCI supports multiple tags for Remote Docker, as per our Remote Docker tagging policy.
+CircleCI supports the tags listed below for remote Docker, as per our Remote Docker tagging policy.

 default